elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 $ pm2 start ecosystem.config.cjs
 ```

-At this point your Identity Box should be correctly set up and you can start experimenting with it.
+At this point your Etana should be correctly set up and you can start experimenting with it.

 ## Running services as a daemon